isomerpages/moe-pasirrissec/_signature-programmes/Level Camps.md

 *   deepen their friendships with cohort peers to achieve team goals
 *   learn various soft skills relevant to the future workplace
 *   cultivate a sense of belonging and pride in the school
-*   develop greater awareness of post-secondary options
+*   develop greater awareness of post-secondary options</div>